 “We gave away 14 penalties.
 We’d be saying to the boys, ‘you can’t win with that’.
 The top end of single figures is realistically the goal for teams winning Test matches like this.

 “Five of the penalties were just being a little bit enthusiastic on the defensive line speed, just jumping it.
 We didn’t have to give them away and they’re the ones we’d target with them.

 “There are times in the game where it is hard not to give away a penalty or you can be unlucky with an interpretation of the breakdown, but jumping early on an offside is definitely an avoidable one.
 I think they’re the easier learnings for them and they’ve shown great engagement with that.

 “I think the atmosphere amongst the boys is super and I think we’ll get their best efforts against Wales.
 What that yields is yet to be seen in terms of results, but I think we’ll definitely get the best efforts they have to give.”

-On the injury front, the only player that is ruled out of contention is Kamil Novak.
+On the injury front, the only player that is ruled out of contention is Kamil Nowak.
 A star with Christian Brothers College in Cork, he damaged his ankle in the warm-up before the French game.

 His spot in the squad will be taken up by Tom Brigg, who shone in the second row for Blackrock College in their Leinster Schools Senior Cup final victory over Gonzaga.